How to Pay for a Military PCS

-When it comes to handling belongings, there are three basic types of military moves: GAM, PPM and Combination.
-You’ll need to meet with the local Transportation Office (TO) to determine eligibility.
+There are three basic types of military moves: Government-Arranged Moves (GAM), Personally Procured Moves (PPM) and Combination.
+Each one has different eligibility requirements, so meet with the local Transportation Office (TO) to discuss your specific move.

 Government-Arranged Move (GAM)